anahid-rr/BrainTumorDA-TTA/README.md

 ### Data Preparation

 #### Converting NIfTI to JPG (for BraTS data)
-Use the provided conversion script `convert_nii_to_jpg.py` in the notebook to convert MRI scans from NIfTI format to JPG:
+Use the provided conversion script `convert_nii_to_jpg.ipynb` in the notebook to convert MRI scans from NIfTI format to JPG:
 ```python
 # Example usage in notebook:
 # Convert BraTS .nii files to JPG